 Reporting obligations of supervised institutions

-The grid of prudential reporting obligations applicable by financial agent is a support document made available by the Banco de Portugal to all interested parties.
-This information has no legal validity and does not exempt the consultation of all applicable national and international legislation.
+The template of prudential reporting obligations applicable by financial agent is a support document made available by Banco de Portugal to all interested parties.
+This information has no legal validity and does not exempt interested parties from consulting all applicable national and international legislation.

 Last review: May 2019